-Fans cheered as a man dressed as "Dark Raider" paraded around, dressed in a Darth Vader helmet, a black cape and a homemade silver-and-black wooden sword.
+Fans cheered as a man dressed as "Dark Raider" paraded around, dressed in a Darth Vader helmet, a black cape and a homemade silver-and-black wooden sword and shield.

 One fan painted his bald head to look like a Raiders helmet, another had the word "Raiders" shaved in his hair.
 Many others painted their faces silver and black.

-"A man's got to have his priorities, no matter how out of whack they are," said Pondoc, who apparently also didn't have enough money to buy a full first name.
+"A man's got to have his priorities, no matter how out of whack they are," said Pondoc, who apparently also didn't have enough money left to buy himself a full first name.